Skip to content

 enabledbooleantrueShow or hide the menu button

-opacitynumber1.0Button opacity (0.0 to 1.0)
+opacitynumber1.0Button transparency (0.0 - 1.0)

 colorstringplatform defaultHex color code (e.g. "#6200EE")